Dingle Way - Classic

 • Baggage Transfer

 This trek includes the transfer of your luggage throughout the entire Dingle Way trek.
-Your bags will be picked up every morning from the hotel lobby and will be driven to your next next accommodation.
-Baggage transfers allow you to travel lighter during the day and enjoy the walk in a more relaxed manner.
+Your bags will be picked up every morning from the hotel lobby and driven to your next accommodation.
+If you want to exclude this service, contact our experts after booking.
+This reduces the price by €7.50 per day, per person.

 • Navigation support